NygenAnalytics/CyteType/README.md

 ---

+> **⚠️ Important Notice - URL Update**: The CyteType API URL has been updated.
+If you have bookmarked or saved any old report links, please update them to use the new domain.
+The new API endpoint is now active at `https://cytetype.nygen.io`.

 **CyteType** is a Python package for deep chracterization of cell clusters from single-cell RNA-seq data.
 This package interfaces with Anndata objects to call CyteType API.

 ## Example Report